 An accountant charges more for someone with messy books simply because it takes more time to prepare the information needed for filing a tax return.

-If you have stayed on top of things or use something like Quickbooks, then using an accountant may be cheaper than you think,
+If you have stayed on top of things or use something like Quickbooks, then using an accountant may be cheaper than you think.

 That’s hard to answer how much an accountant for the self-employed charges.
 There are figures all over the internet starting from £50 up to several hundreds.

 But the amount you pay should be directly related to how complicated and time consuming your accounts and taxes are, as well as the state your paperwork is in.